-You just can’t make this stuff up, folks.
-High end retailer Nordstrom is making headlines for one of their newest products, which has many of us rolling our eyes.
+You just can't make this stuff up, folks.
+Back in 2017, high end retailer Nordstrom made headlines for one of their newest products, which had many of us rolling our eyes.

 Sure, sometimes it's worth spending a pretty penny on a pair of pants that will last you a long time.
 That's why so many people live and die by Wrangler jeans.
 But this is taking things a little too far.
 It would be one thing if these were at least stylish looking.
 But they really do just look like jeans that were stripped off after a mudding trip.

 The arguable fashion statement drew ire from Dirty Jobs star Mike Rowe, who wears pants that are very similar to these.
 But they actually got dirty from enduring manual labor.

 "The Barracuda Straight Leg Jeans aren't pants," Rowe argued on Facebook.
 "They're not even fashion.
 They're a costume for wealthy people who see work as ironic — not iconic."

 Nordstrom hasn't had much to say about the backlash.
 But I have a feeling this is one product that probably won't be a best seller.